 Where to Stay near the Cathedral of Santa Maria Assunta

+You can't go wrong basing yourself in the heart of the city near the major attractions.
 We recommend these delightful hotels an easy stroll from Siena's famous cathedral:

 - Relais degli Angeli: boutique luxury, hand-painted ceilings, valet service, comfortable beds, delicious free breakfast.